ksallberg/psp/README.md

 named "Allegrex" that includes a 32-bit MIPS32 R4k-based
 CPU (Little Endian), a Floating Point Unit, and a Vector Floating Point Unit.

+# Copy to the actual PSP device

+This is specific to my Mac Mini.
+Run copy_to_psp.h when the PSP is in USB mode.